gesquive/dispatch/README.md

 }
 ```

-`auth-token` is the only required field. dispatch also checks to see if the `email` field is a valid email address.
+`auth-token` is the only required field.
+If not provided in the json as `auth-token` it must be passed through the HTTP Header `X-Auth-Token`. dispatch also checks to see if the `email` field is a valid email address.

 ### Javascript example
 ```javascript